 The lessons you learn in English are constantly applied, both in and outside of school.
 Students will develop their critical thinking skills in addition to developing their mastery of the language enough to become effective communicators across all their endeavours.

 Utilising classroom games for English as part of your educational mix engages students in this incredibly important subject and could help to dramatically improve outcomes for children of all ability levels.
-Whether you’re playing a simple variation of a classic card game or investing in complex educational games for your interactive whiteboard, there are a huge number of games you can play to improve your students’ English abilities.
+Whether you’re playing a simple variation of a classic card game or investing in complex educational games for your interactive display, there are a huge number of games you can play to improve your students’ English abilities.

 We’ve gathered some great classroom English games below: